 The longest freezing spell was from January 30 to February 18, constituting 20 consecutive days with temperatures strictly below freezing.

-The clearest month of the last 12 months was September, with 40% of days being more clear than cloudy.
-The longest spell of clear weather was from September 21 to September 27, constituting 7 consecutive days that were clearer than they were cloudy.
+The clearest month of 2014 was February, with 39% of days being more clear than cloudy.
+The longest spell of clear weather was from July 29 to August 2, constituting 5 consecutive days that were clearer than they were cloudy.

-The cloudiest month of the last 12 months was December, with 74% of days being more cloudy than clear.
-The longest spell of cloudy weather was from April 5 to April 20, constituting 16 consecutive days that were cloudier than they were clear.
+The cloudiest month of 2014 was December, with 81% of days being more cloudy than clear.
+The longest spell of cloudy weather was from December 18 to December 30, constituting 13 consecutive days that were cloudier than they were clear.

 This station reports both the quantity of liquid precipitation and categorical observations of precipitation (e.g., moderate rain, or heavy snow).
 Both are subject to erroneous reports, but the former is particularly prone to false reports, especially ones indicating an excessive quantity of precipitation.
 Please bear this in mind when reading the extrema reported in this section.